Social Innovation Academy

 Number of SINA Communities

-Social Enterprises created at SINA
+Formal Social Enterprises born at SINA and still existing

 Kankobe Children's Home